Shimmer22/SplitOculo/README.md

 ---

 ## ⚠️ Known Issues

+### Feature Quality Gap
+Current training achieves 0.86 cosine similarity, which is **insufficient for semantic correctness**.
+The pipeline is verified to work correctly - when using Qwen's actual Layer 4 features, the LLM produces correct responses.

+**To improve quality, consider:**
+- Train with more diverse/larger datasets
+- Use deeper or wider CNN architecture
+- Try end-to-end fine-tuning of Qwen blocks[4:]
+- Target cos_sim > 0.95

 ### Layer Mismatch
 The `--split_layer` parameter in `infer_hybrid.py` must match the `--layer` used during `precompute_qwen_features.py`.
 A mismatch will cause incorrect outputs.